Protecting Fire Service Heritage

 It is also a valuable tool in promoting fire safety awareness through educational development programmes.
 It is essential that friends, colleagues and the community at large remain vigilant to the need to protect our invaluable heritage.

-If anyone becomes aware of any fire service-associated items that may be of interest to the Museum, such as equipment, documents, photographs etc, which might otherwise be disposed of, without recognising the need to preserve them, please bring them to the attention of our Collections Officer, Roger Pickett at the Museum.
-Roger can be contacted on 01375 379167 or by email at: email@example.com.
+If anyone becomes aware of any fire service-associated items that may be of interest to the Museum, such as equipment, documents, photographs etc, which might otherwise be disposed of, without recognising the need to preserve them, please bring them to the attention of our team by emailing email@example.com or calling Laura Bayley on 01376 576205 or 07885 269019.

 Fire Heritage Network website

 In 2004 the major fire museums, fire heritage collections and fire service enthusiast groups in the country met together to form a new network dedicated to the study and preservation of Britain’s proud fire service history.